milaq/steamlink_VirtualHereFreeInstaller/README.md

  * Reboot your Steam Link
  * Select the installer from the main menu

-When you start streaming, the free version of the VirtualHere server gets started automatically and is closed when you stop streaming.
+When you start streaming, the VirtualHere server gets started automatically and is closed when you stop streaming.
 Once installed, you can delete the installer application if you please.

+To update to a newer Virtualhere server version just run the installer again.

 ### On your Desktop PC (client)